survivejs/react-book/manuscript/04_implementing_notes.md

 export default class Note extends React.Component {
   render() {
-    return <div>{this.props.value}</div>;
+    return <div>{this.props.task}</div>;
   }
 }
 ```

 If you check out the application now, you should see we're seeing results that are more like it.
 This is only start, though.
 Our `App` is getting cramped.
 It feels like there's a component waiting to be extracted.

-## Extracting Notes
+## Extracting `Notes`

 If we keep on growing `App` like this we'll end up in trouble soon.
-When working with React it is important for you to learn to recognize possible components.
-We can extract `Notes` component from `App`.
-It will deal with rendering `Notes` and simplify our `App` somewhat.

-As a first step we should extract the logic from `App`.
-It will accept `items` as a prop and render each just like our `App` did earlier.
-I attached some classes there so it's easier to style the component later.
+Currently `App` deals with too many concerns.
+It shouldn't have to know what `Notes` look like.
+That's a perfect candidate for a component.
+As earlier we'll want something that will accept a prop, say `items`, and is able to render them in a list.
+We already have logic for that in `App`.
+It needs to be extracted out.

+T> Recognizing components is an important skill when working with React.
+There's small overhead to creating them and it allows you to model your problems in exact terms.
+At high level you will just worry about layout and connecting data.
+As you go lower in architecture you start to see more concrete structures.

+A good first step towards a neater `App` is to define `Notes`.
+It will rely on rendering logic we already set up.
+We are just moving it to a component of its own.
+Specifically we'll want to perform `<Notes items={notes} />` at `render()` method of `App`.
+That's just nice.

+You probably have the skills to implement `Notes` by now.
+Extract the logic from `App` and push it to a component of its own.
+Remember to look attach `this.props.items` to the rendering logic so that our interface works as expected.
+I've included complete implementation below for reference.

 **app/components/Notes.jsx**